DKKV Promotional Award

 Janna Frischen

-Award Winner 2019
+Award winner 2019

 „The Role of Social-psychological Factors for the Adaption of Domestic Rainwater Harvesting as a Measure of Adapting to Urban Water Scarcity in Rondebosch, Cape Town”